2006 NCAA Division I men's basketball championship game: Florida Gators

-UCLA
+UCLA Bruins

-UCLA entered the 2006 NCAA tournament as the No. 2 seed in the Oakland Regional.
+UCLA entered the tournament as the No. 2 seed in the Oakland Regional.
 In the 1st round, UCLA routed Belmont with a 78–44 victory in the battle of the Bruins.
-In the 2nd round, Jordan Farmar scored 18 points making five three-pointers which was supported by Arron Afflalo's 13 points and Ryan Hollins's 12 points to beat Alabama 62-59 for a trip to Oakland for the Sweet 16.
+In the 2nd round, Jordan Farmar scored 18 points making five three-pointers which was supported by Arron Afflalo's 13 points and Ryan Hollins's 12 points to beat Alabama 62–59 for a trip to Oakland for the Sweet 16.
 In the Sweet 16, UCLA finished the game with an 11–0 run to complete a 17-point comeback for a 73–71 win over Gonzaga.
-In the Elite Eight, Arron Afflalo scored 15 points to beat Memphis 50–45 in the lowest scoring Regional Finals during the shot-clock era to send UCLA to the 2006 Final Four.
+In the Elite Eight, Arron Afflalo scored 15 points to beat Memphis 50–45 in the lowest scoring Regional Finals during the shot-clock era to send UCLA to the Final Four.
 In the national semifinal, UCLA shut down LSU 59–45 to advance to the title game.